Pseudogene: Processed

-Non-processed
+Non-processed (duplicated)

-Non-processed (or duplicated) pseudogenes.
 Gene duplication is another common and important process in the evolution of genomes.
-A copy of a functional gene may arise as a result of a gene duplication event caused by homologous recombination at, for example, repetitive sine sequences on misaligned chromosomes and subsequently acquire mutations that cause the copy to lose the original gene's function.
+A copy of a functional gene may arise as a result of a gene duplication event caused by homologous recombination at, for example, repetitive SINE sequences on misaligned chromosomes and subsequently acquire mutations that cause the copy to lose the original gene's function.
 Duplicated pseudogenes usually have all the same characteristics as genes, including an intact exon-intron structure and regulatory sequences.
 The loss of a duplicated gene's functionality usually has little effect on an organism's fitness, since an intact functional copy still exists.
 According to some evolutionary models, shared duplicated pseudogenes indicate the evolutionary relatedness of humans and the other primates.
 If pseudogenization is due to gene duplication, it usually occurs in the first few million years after the gene duplication, provided the gene has not been subjected to any selection pressure.
 Gene duplication generates functional redundancy and it is not normally advantageous to carry two identical genes.
 Mutations that disrupt either the structure or the function of either of the two genes are not deleterious and will not be removed through the selection process.
 As a result, the gene that has been mutated gradually becomes a pseudogene and will be either unexpressed or functionless.
 This kind of evolutionary fate is shown by population genetic modeling and also by genome analysis.
 According to evolutionary context, these pseudogenes will either be deleted or become so distinct from the parental genes so that they will no longer be identifiable.
 Relatively young pseudogenes can be recognized due to their sequence similarity.